omar826/Dualis-VMTLC/README.md

 For each benchmark, add an ``in`` directory containing a set of seeds to be used by the fuzzer.
 These seeds are minimal-length binary encodings of operations and their operands.
-For example, in Classical (modular) benchmarks, the ``in`` directory contains seeds representing permutations of operations.
-If the benchmark is Stack, the binary encodes operations such as two pushes (each operation has an ID) along with their operands (integers), while a pop operation is represented only by its operation ID.
-In contrast, for Contextual benchmarks, the seed should be of minimal length, just sufficient to allow nondeterministic values to be assigned to the variables.
+In Classical (modular) benchmarks, the ``in`` directory contains seeds representing permutations of operations.
+For example if the benchmark is Stack, the binary encodes a sequence of operations such as push, pop (each operation has an ID) along with their operands (integers) if any.
+In contrast, for Contextual benchmarks, the seed should be of minimal length, to allow nondeterministic values to be assigned to the variables.

 For more details on how to add test harnesses, refer to the